 The Kasdan Scholarship in Creative Writing was established by University of Michigan graduates Lawrence and Meg Kasdan.
-The recipient of the award will be selected on the basis of excellence in the writing of screenplays or drama.
-The manuscripts will be judged by a U-M faculty member and a judge at the Kasdan Company.
-The prizes range from $1,500-$9,500.
+The recipient of the award will be selected on the basis of excellence in the writing of screenplays, teleplays, or drama.
+The manuscripts will be judged by a U-M emeritus professor and a judge at the Kasdan Company.

 Rules of Eligibility

 Applicants must be currently enrolled graduate or undergraduate U-M students.
-Contestants may submit manuscripts in one of the areas of screenplay or drama, but may only submit one work.
+Contestants may submit manuscripts in the areas of screenplay, teleplay, or drama, but may only submit one work.
 Preference will be given to the area of screenplay, all other considerations being equal.
 Screenplay manuscripts must be 90–110 pages in length.
+Teleplays must be at least 50 pages in length.
 One-act plays must be 50–60 pages in length and full-length plays 80–100 pages.
 Only completed works, as opposed to works in progress, may be submitted.
 A contestant may submit only one screenplay or full-length play, but may submit two one-act plays.

-Entries should be in 10-12 point font, with a left-hand margin of 1.5 inches, in PDF format.
-A contestant must use a pen name--entirely different from his or her real name.
+Entries should be in 10-12 point font, with a left-hand margin of 1 inch, in PDF format.
+A contestant must use a pen name - one that is entirely different from his or her real name.
 Please make sure that the pen name in your profile matches the one on your PDF.
 The same pen name must be used for all fall and winter term contests.
 This name should only appear on the title page, nowhere else in the manuscript.

 The PDF must have a title page on which shall appear: